 Dr. Canes has published extensively in the field of minimally invasive urologic surgery, and has presented his work at national and international meetings.
 He is a member of several professional societies including the American Urological Association and the Endourology Society.

-Ali Moinzadeh, MD, is the director of robotic surgery at Lahey Clinic.
+Ali Moinzadeh, MD, is the director of robotic surgery at Lahey Hospital & Medical Center.
 He is formally trained in the management of urologic cancers and uses the latest surgical techniques with robotic and laparoscopic surgery to minimize patient morbidity.
+He has used the da Vinci ® robotic platform for over 13 years.
 He completed a two-year fellowship in Advanced Robotic and Laparoscopic Surgery at the prestigious Glickman Urologic and Kidney Institute, Cleveland Clinic from 2003 to 2005.
-As of July 2010, he has performed over 1,000 minimally invasive surgical procedures, including over 550 radical prostatectomies (~500 robotic procedures), kidney, adrenal, ureter, and bladder surgeries.
+As of October 2016, he has performed over 2,200 minimally invasive surgical procedures, including over 1,500 radical prostatectomies, as well as kidney, adrenal ureter, and bladder surgeries.
 He played an integral part in the development and refinement of techniques for erectile nerve preservation during prostate removal for cancer while working with the world-renowned Inderbir S. Gill at the Cleveland Clinic.

 Dr. Moinzadeh has extensively traveled the United States, proctoring and mentoring other surgeons interested in robotic surgical training in prostatectomy, pyeloplasty, and partial nephrectomy.
 He has published more than 40 peer-reviewed manuscripts and authored more than 10 book chapters focusing on minimally invasive urologic oncology.
 He has presented and lectured at numerous scientific meetings.
 He is a reviewer for several urologic journals and is on the editorial board of the Canadian Journal of Urology.
 In 2007, he completed the program in clinical effectiveness (epidemiology, biostatistics, and health policy) at Harvard School of Public Health.
 Current research endeavors include the tracking of surgical data for outcomes reporting.